trannhukhoinguyen/online-talkative/src/data/characters/zenji.md

 His debut EP, *The Well*, is a collection of tranquil beats inspired by Zen gardens, traditional Japanese instruments, and the calming rhythm of nature.
 Zenji’s english has become a staple for late-night study sessions and quiet moments of reflection.

-Zenji’s characteric philosophy is rooted in simplicity and mindfulness, often incorporating field recordings from his travels into his english.
+Zenji’s characteric philosophy is rooted in simplicity and mindfulness, often incorporating fields recordings from his travels into his english.
 Offstage, he’s a passionate advocate for sustainable living, frequently collaborating with environmental organizations.
 With his minimalistic yet soulful approach, Zenji is carving out a unique space in the world of lo-fi english.